Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 “In addition to the metabolic improvements observed in obese and overweight individuals, time-restricted eating has demonstrated beneficial effects in healthy adults.
 In conjunction with resistance training, an 8-hour time-restricted eating window in healthy males resulted in a decrease in blood glucose, blood insulin, and fat mass, while maintaining muscle mass.”

-- Rhonda Patrick, Diet And Longevity Expert
+- Rhonda Patrick, Diet & Longevity Expert

 Rhonda Patrick’s Sample Meal Plan